Grails-Plugin-Consortium/grails-cxf-client/README.md

 <tr><td>secured</td><td>If true will set the cxf client params to use username and password values using WSS4J. (default: false)</td><td>No</td></tr>
 <tr><td>username</td><td>Username to pass along with request in wss4j interceptor when secured is true. (default: "")</td><td>No</td></tr>
 <tr><td>password</td><td>Password to pass along with request in wss4j interceptor when secured is true. (default: "")</td><td>No</td></tr>
-<tr><td>securityInterceptor</td><td>Provide a bean name as a string to wire in as an out interceptor for apache cxf.
+<tr><td>securityInterceptor</td><td>Provide a single bean name as a string to wire in as an out interceptor for apache cxf.
 If you provide a name for an interceptor, it will be implied that secured=true.
 If you require the default wss4j interceptor you will not need to set this property, simply set the secured=true and the username and password properties.
 If you set this to a value then the username and password fields will be ignored as it is expected that you will configure any required property injection in your resources.groovy file.
+You may also provide your custom security
+interceptor in the outInterceptors property as well.
+You would still be required to set secured=true.
+This is here as a convenience to any existing configured clients that do not wish to switch to using the newer outInterceptors property.
 See below for examples (default: "")</td><td>No</td></tr>
+<tr><td>inInterceptors</td><td>Provide a bean name or list of bean names in "name", "name, name" or ["name","name"] format to wire in as an out fault interceptor for apache cxf.
+If you set it is expected that you will configure the beans in the resources.groovy file.
+See below for examples (default: [])</td><td>No</td></tr>
+<tr><td>outInterceptors</td><td>Provide a bean name or list of bean names in "name", "name, name" or ["name","name"] format to wire in as an out fault interceptor for apache cxf.
+If you set it is expected that you will configure the beans in the resources.groovy file.
+See below for examples (default: [])</td><td>No</td></tr>
+<tr><td>outFaultInterceptors</td><td>Provide a bean name or list of bean names in "name", "name, name" or ["name","name"] format to wire in as an out fault interceptor for apache cxf.
+If you set it is expected that you will configure the beans in the resources.groovy file.
+See below for examples (default: [])</td><td>No</td></tr>
+<tr><td>enableDefaultLoggingInterceptors</td><td>When set to true, default in and out logging interceptors will be added to the service.
+If you require custom logging interceptors and wish to turn on the default for any reason (security, custom, etc), set this property to false and provide your own in and out logging interceptors via the inInterceptors or outInterceptors properties.  (default: true)</td><td>No</td></tr>
 </table>

 Config items used by wsdl2java.